What is the Fair Housing Project?

 What is the Fair Housing Act, and Who is Protected?

-The FHA is a federal act of the United States that protects buyers and renters of a dwelling from discrimination based on their membership in a protected class.
+The Fair Housing Act (FHA) is a federal act of the United States that protects buyers and renters of a dwelling from discrimination based on their membership in a protected class.
 The classes that are protected under the FHA are:

 - Race - People cannot be treated differently because of their race or personal characteristics associated with race

 - Color - People cannot be treated differently because of their skin color or complexion

 - Religion - People cannot be treated differently because of their religious observance, practices, and beliefs

 - Sex - People cannot be treated differently because of their gender; this includes gender identity, protections for domestic violence survivors, and prohibiting sexual harassment

 - Familial Status - People cannot be treated differently because they have children under the age of 18, are pregnant, are trying to adopt, or have custody or guardianship of children under the age of 18

 - Handicap (Disability) - People cannot be treated differently because of a physical or mental disability

 What Conduct is Prohibited Under the FHA?

 If done on the basis of membership in a protected class, housing providers cannot:

 - Refuse to rent or sell